Get all you need to know about the new rebates and tax credits in this homeowner guide.

 - Contractors and technicians will be inundated with demand in the near future.
 Make sure your project gets installed in a timely manner by moving forward—that way, you can start cutting energy waste ASAP without having to wait months in a project queue.

 - You deserve to live in a healthy, comfortable home.
 Waiting another 1 to 2 years to get the work done means another sauna-like summer and drafty winter—as well as continued winter ice dams that can damage your home (this is not often covered by homeowners insurance).
 A too-hot or too-cold house can have indoor air quality issues and affect your health, too, but at the end of the day, it’s just plain annoying to have uneven, uncomfortable temperatures.

 Overall, demand will increase and inflation is likely to continue.

 Making moves now to make your home feel better and protect your house against the rising cost of energy is still a good idea.

-You could get home energy upgrades at no upfront cost—plus eligible rebates applied—with Sealed
+Get home energy upgrades at no upfront cost—plus eligible rebates—with Sealed